tytydraco/yessleep/out/I_Used_To_Be_Able_to_Talk_to_My_Dead_Brother_He_Told_Me_Unforgettable_Things.md

 I found the hollow corner and let the sledgehammer loose on it.

-What they don't tell you about dead bodies is, if they're trapped in an airtight space, such as a wall, they don't really decompose.
+Something they don't tell you about dead bodies is, if they're trapped in an airtight space, such as a wall, they don't really decompose.
 They more just dry up, like meat in a dry aging fridge.

 Jacob's official cause of death was starvation.
 He was still alive when they put him in there.